Xeroday/Spotify-Ad-Blocker/README.md

 To download a pre-compiled binary of the latest version, click [here][1].

 Changelog (Major releases only):
+ - V 1.5 (March 6, 2014):
+  - Support for Spotify versions 1.0 and above
+  - Support for blocking banner advertisements and muting video advertisements
+  - Adblocking is now fully automated and not dependent on any blocklists
+  - UI revamped from user feedback
  - V 1.4 (November 22, 2014):
   - Huge improvements to ad-detection
   - More stable muting/unmuting of Spotify process